bmaest/Yealink-T46s-Remote-Control/README.md

 - `resources/`
   Folder containing all icons used in the web and overlay interfaces.

-- `cid_status.json`
+- `syslog/`
-  JSON file storing parsed call data from the syslog server.
+  Contains files for the syslog server:

-- `call_log.txt`
+  - `cid_status.json`: JSON file storing parsed call data from the syslog server
-  Text log of all syslog messages received from the phone.
+  - `call_log.txt`: Text log of all syslog messages received from the phone

 - `webServer.log`
   Log file for the web server's background activity.